 - Use 2,54 cm (1”) for top, bottom, left and right margin.

 The lay-out of the references should be consistent with the style guide for references in the First Break guidance for authors.
 Please ensure every citation has a reference and vice versa.

 Number the figures sequentially, according to their appearance in the text, and check that each figure is cited in the text.

 Supply a short caption for each figure; more detailed discussion of the figure can be reserved for the text.
 Further information about the use of figure captions and figure numbering can be found in the First Break guidance for authors.

-Your extended abstract will be uploaded in several steps using the online submission module.
-The body of the extended abstract must be uploaded using the template [doc: 494 kB].
-A LaTeX template can be downloaded via this link.
+Your extended abstract will be uploaded in 6 steps using the online submission module.
+The body of the extended abstract must be uploaded using the Template [doc: 692 kB].

 Please note that the uploaded document is a MS Word or a PDF document.
 In case of a PDF_document, please do not protect it.

-In order to submit your extended abstract successfully, follow the steps in the Call for Abstracts module.
-After submission, and up to the start of the review process , you will be able to edit your submission (please login to your account, select your submission listed in your Dashboard (top right corner).
+In order to submit your extended abstract successfully, follow the steps in the Call for Extended Abstracts module.
+After submission, and up to the close of the Call for Abstracts (15 December 2017 23.59 hrs (GMT +2)), you will be able to edit your submission (please login to your account, then go to your Dashboard and select the extended abstract in the Submissions submenu).